Typeerror: takes 1 positional argument but 2 were given ( Solved )

 Typeerror takes 1 positional argument but 2 were given

 Typeerror: takes 1 positional argument but 2 were given is the error you get when you create a Class and call the specific method by creating an object of the class.
 It happens as you forget to include self parameters in the methods of the class.
-In this entire tutorial, you will understand how you can overcome this typeerror quickly using various ways.
+In this entire tutorial, you will understand how you can overcome this TypeError quickly using various ways.

 Typeerror: takes 1 positional argument but 2 were given

 Why this error comes?
-Let’s understand it by creating a Sample Class and calling a Class method by creating an object of the it.
+Let’s understand it by creating a Sample Class and calling a Class method by creating an object of it.

 Execute the below lines of code to create a class.